CIDS-484-Spring-2024/ChatCat-GPT/README.md

 # ChatCat-GPT
 This project is suppose to act like Chat-GPT.
 It will be targeting information retaining cats specifically.

-Building an AI that will answer anything you ask it about Cats.
-T
+I love cats and wanted to create or replicate something similar to Chat-GPT to further understand and gain knowledge about Generative Pre-trained Transformers (GPT).